Aoi1011/the-dao-vault/README.md

 4. Set the resolver

-The Slasher_admin set the Resolver that is taking care of the SlashProposal.
+The Resolver admin sets the Resolver that is taking care of the SlashProposal.
-`slasher_admin` should be [NCN slasher_admin](https://github.com/jito-foundation/restaking/blob/f2cad7bd07420bfb23b381d7c293ea2c034df473/restaking_core/src/ncn.rs#L31).

 ![set_resolver](./docs/images/set_resolver.png)